 It is the responsibility of every student and every member of the faculty and staff, both by example and by instruction, to encourage students to embrace the standards of the Honor Code.
-If a student is aware of a violation, he or she is honor-bound to speak to the student, and if necessary, to report the student to the Dean of Student Affairs (DoSA) or other appropriate member of the staff or faculty.
-(Note: All references to the DoSA include the Dean or his/her designee.)
-If a member of the faculty is aware that someone has committed an academic violation, faculty legislation requires that the faculty member report the violation to the Associate Dean of Faculty for Academic Advising.
-It is only through a combination of ethical commitment, guidance, and sanctions that the Honor code can become a living set of principles for our community.
+If a student believes that another student may have violated the Honor Code, the student is honor-bound to speak to the student who is suspected to have committed the violation, and if there is reason to believe that a violation may have occurred, to report that student to the Dean of Students and Vice President for Student Affairs (DoS/VPSA) or other appropriate member of the staff or faculty.
+(Note: All references to the DoS/VPSA include the Dean or their designee.)
+If a member of the faculty is aware that someone has committed an academic violation, faculty legislation requires that the faculty member report the violation to the Associate Dean of Faculty (ADoF or to Director of Academic Advising) with responsibility for student academic affairs.
+It is only through a combination of ethical commitment, guidance, and sanctions that the Honor Code can become a living set of principles for our community.

 As one regular manifestation of the Honor Code at Skidmore, at the end of each examination students must write and sign the following statement:

-I have not witnessed any wrongdoing, nor have I personally violated any conditions of the Skidmore Honor Code while taking this examination.
+I have not witnessed any wrongdoing, nor have I personally violated any conditions of the Skidmore College Honor Code, while taking this examination.

 This statement, provided by the instructor and transcribed by each student, should be included in every exam.
 Failure on the part of a student to write and sign this statement makes it incumbent upon the faculty member responsible to speak to the student about a possible Honor Code violation.